Gonduls/ing-sw-2022-longo-mole-negro/deliveries/Communication protocol.md

  - PublicRooms: if the parameters where not illegal
  - Nack: if number of player is not in (2, 3, 4)

-### 7. PublicRooms
+### 1.7.
+PublicRooms

-This message is sent from the server to the client after he logs in or in response to a GetPublicRooms message, it holds a list of all public games (or the ones that meet the criterias of the request) and their relative information.
+This message is sent from the server to the client after he logs in, or in response to a GetPublicRooms message.
+It holds a list of all public games (or the ones that meet the criterias of the request) and their relative information.

 #### Arguments